QubesOS/qubes-doc/configuration/managing-vm-kernel.md

 Installing different kernel using Qubes kernel package
 ==================================

-Kernel for VM is packages by Qubes team in `kernel-qubes-vm` packages.
-Generally system will keep 3 newest available versions.
-You can list them with simple `rpm` command:
+VM kernels are packages by Qubes team in `kernel-qubes-vm` packages.
+Generally system will keep the 3 newest available versions.
+You can list them with the `rpm` command:

 ~~~
 [user@dom0 ~]$ rpm -qa 'kernel-qubes-vm*'